TheKicker/hiwonder-learm-open-source/README.md

 - Electronics are all connected according to documentation, but initial tests produce **no response** whatsoever.
 - Documentation and reference material collected for troubleshooting, unfortunately a lot of it is in Chinese which I don't speak.
 - Open to experimenting with code, firmware, and Arduino examples.
+- There is some funny business between the Windows caching system and Arduino IDE.
+Do not use it.
+Download the Arduino Cloud Agent and use the Arduino Cloud Editor.
 - I have found that GPIO Port 27 will make the buzzer work.
 - I have found I can make the LED on the ESP32 board work (LED SOS code included above with a reference to the RMS Titanic)